Pediatric Pathology Fellowship

 Former trainees have found positions in private practice, children’s hospitals and universities, and many have made significant contributions to the study and understanding of pediatric disease.

 Applicants must have a MD or DO degree (or foreign equivalent with ECFMG certification) and 3 to 4 years of training in anatomic or anatomic and clinical pathology in an ACGME accredited program.
 Fellows must be board-certified or board-eligible in anatomic or anatomic and clinical pathology.
 Applicants must be legally authorized to work in the United States.
+J1 visa applicants are welcome to the program.

 Training for the fellowship occurs in state-of-the-art facilities at WashU Medicine/Barnes- Jewish Hospital/St. Louis Children’s Hospital.
 The Pediatric Pathology section is located in the 680,000-square- foot BJC Institute of Health (BJCIH) at WashU Medicine, which is an 11-story research building housing laboratories and support facilities.